zaps166/QMPlay2/README.md

 $ sudo make uninstall
 ```

-####Mac OS X:
+####macOS:

-- Download and install Xcode.
+- Install [Brew](http://brew.sh) and developer command line tools.
-- Download and install the newest Qt5 for OS X.
+- Download and install Qt5 for macOS (ignore errors about missing XCode if any).
-- Download, compile and install `pkg-config`.
-- Download and install CMake for OS X (mainly for taglib).
+- Download and install CMake for macOS:
+ - create symlink for `cmake` CLI (from Bundle) to `/usr/local/bin`.
-- Download, compile and install all dependencies from sources.
+- Install `pkg-config` and all dependencies from Brew.
-- Add directory containing `qmake` to `PATH` (use `export PATH=/path/to/dir`).
-- Run: `./compile_unix n` where `n` is number of threads (4 as default).

-You can also use `cmake`, but it doesn't create application bundle.
+ - you can also compile them manually (especially `libass`, `ffmpeg` (w/o encoders) and `freetype` (w/o `glib`)):
+- Use CMake and set missing directories for dependencies (QtCreator is recommended or at least CMake GUI):
+ - set install prefix e.g. to Desktop directory (for Bundle),
+ - install via `make install` - this creates a Bundle.

 ####Windows (cross-compilation):